 These are the peculiarities of the city trees

-City trees have an essential part in cities less space than free-standing trees.
-Underground pipes, buildings and various floor coverings prevent them from optimal root formation.
-Free-standing trees can therefore take root much more deeply (deep-rooting) and reach the groundwater more easily.
-Form city trees smaller and also flatter roots (Shallow roots).
-The water absorption is therefore more difficult.
+City trees have an essential part in cities less space as free-standing trees.
+Houses and basements, underground infrastructure (pipes and cables) and sealed and compressed soil prevent them from optimal root development.
+Free-standing trees can therefore take root much deeper and over a larger area and reach the groundwater more easily.
+City trees, on the other hand, form smaller and also flatter roots.
+Water absorption is therefore more difficult.

-In addition, there is usually too little soil in urban soils for the water to collect.
-So even if the water penetrates the soil, it is very difficult for it to reach the roots as it seeps through quickly.
-This means that city trees turn in very quickly Drought stress advised to shed leaves prematurely and therefore may die.
+In addition, there is usually not enough soil in the urban soil for the water to collect.
+So even if the water seeps into the soil, it has a very hard time reaching the roots because it seeps through quickly.
+This means that urban trees are growing in very quickly Drought stress advised to shed leaves prematurely and therefore may die.

-The Klimawandel makes it even more difficult for our urban trees to be supplied with water due to long dry periods.
+The climate change makes it even more difficult for our urban trees to be supplied with water due to long dry periods.

 This is why urban trees are so important for the urban climate and our well-being

-Our city trees donate oxygen and filter CO2 and other pollutants from the air.
+Our city trees give us oxygen and filter CO2 as well as other pollutants from the air.
 This cleaning is particularly important for the city air, as it is more polluted with pollutants anyway.
 Besides city trees regulate the climate in the city, because in summer they ensure that the entire city does not heat up too much.
 So trees in the city play an important role in our health.

 The personal quality of life of us humans is also increased by city trees.
 We all love green oases in the cities where we can relax from the hectic city life.

 When our trees dry out, become sick or die, their important support for us humans is no longer given.